Frank Turner: Independent Venue Love

-During the COVID-19 pandemic of 2020, Turner performed a weekly show from his own home on his Facebook and YouTube channels to raise money for independent grassroot music venues that were forced to temporarily close due to the pandemic.
+During the COVID-19 pandemic of 2020, Turner performed a weekly show from his own home on his Facebook and YouTube channels to raise money for independent grassroots music venues that were forced to temporarily close due to the pandemic.

 Talking about the online shows, Turner told NME:

-I’m very wary of telling people what to do in general, but one of the things I want to say to other artists is that this is fun.
+I'm very wary of telling people what to do in general, but one of the things I want to say to other artists is that this is fun.
 There are benefits to me in that it keeps people talking and if you can get 8,000–10,000 people tuning into you playing in your front room, then why not?
-You’re not losing out by doing something like this.
-There’s endless time at the moment and it’s so easy to do.
-I’m somewhat of a technophobe but I literally put my laptop on a pile of books, press one button to make this work and that’s it.
+You're not losing out by doing something like this.
+There's endless time at the moment and it's so easy to do.
+I'm somewhat of a technophobe but I literally put my laptop on a pile of books, press one button to make this work and that's it.
 None of us would have a career without these venues existing.
-None of us would have the music we love, so pay something back.

-Turner played one of his albums in full on each of the livestreams, and save for one exception, did not repeat one song during all the online shows.
+None of us would have the music we love, so pay something back.Turner played one of his albums in full on each of the livestreams, and save for one exception, did not repeat one song during all the online shows.
 The one exception was the song "Silent Key", which appears on both Positive Songs for Negative People and No Man's Land.
 As well as the full album shows, he also played a couple of covers sets, including a set of songs that appear in Disney films and one set featuring songs by his good friends.